Viir/bots/README.md

-What is more exciting than playing video games? - Building an AI that plays video games!
+What is more interesting than playing video games? - Training artificial intelligence to play video games!

 ## Guides